EnvCommons/Chernobyl/README.md

 ## Compute Requirements

-Agents interact with NPP Sim through environment-specific tools only.
+Agents interact with the environment through environment-specific tools only.
 No sandbox or filesystem access is provided.

 ## License